Urinary Incontinence in Men

 Don't be embarrassed to discuss incontinence with your doctor.
 It is not something that always happens with aging.
 Most people with incontinence can be helped or cured.

 If you have a sudden change in your ability to urinate and you are not sure if it is related to your urinary incontinence, see the topic Urinary Problems and Injuries, Age 12 and Older.

 If you have chronic urinary incontinence that begins slowly, you may be able to control the problem yourself.
-(See the Home Treatment section of this topic.)
-If home treatment does not control your problem, or if incontinence interferes with your lifestyle, ask your doctor to recommend a treatment.
+If home treatment doesn't control your problem, or if incontinence bothers you, ask your doctor about treatment.

 Who to see

 Any of the following health professionals can diagnose and treat urinary incontinence:

 - Family medicine doctor

 - Internal medicine doctor

 - Physician assistant